Rainyan/sourcemod-nt-ghost-distribution/README.md

 # sourcemod-nt-ghost-distribution
-SourceMod plugin for Neotokyo that uniformly distributes the ghost spawn locations.
+SourceMod plugin for Neotokyo that distributes the ghost spawn locations uniformly and independently.

 Also check out the [alternative plugin for controlled ghost spawn sequences](https://github.com/softashell/nt-sourcemod-plugins/blob/master/scripting/nt_ghost_spawn_bias.sp)!
 See the [FAQ](#faq) section for details on the differences between these two plugins.